akhamidogit/dataviz/final-project-part-three.md

             <section>
                 <h2>Final Thoughts</h2>
                 <p class="text-slate-600 leading-relaxed">
-                    This project was a fascinating journey.
-It began as a straightforward analysis of a single country's housing market and evolved into a nuanced regional story about the interplay of migration and economics.
-The process reinforced how crucial iteration and user feedback are to effective data storytelling.
-Seeing the narrative sharpen and become more credible with each round of critique was easily the most exciting part of the process.
+                    This project was an exercise in letting the data, and the audience's reaction to it, guide the narrative.
+It evolved from a simple country analysis into a more complex and honest regional story.
+The process was a powerful reminder that the first version of a data story is rarely the best one.
+The cycle of prototyping, gathering feedback, and iterating was what ultimately sharpened the argument and built a more credible final product.
                 </p>
                 <p class="mt-4 text-slate-600 leading-relaxed">
-                    If I had more time, I would have loved to dive deeper into econometric analysis to move beyond visual association toward more robust causal inference.
-A regression model could help quantify the impact of migration while controlling for the other drivers I explored visually.
-However, for the scope of this course, I'm proud of creating a data story that is honest about its limitations while still presenting a compelling, evidence-based narrative.
-I look forward to applying these skills in my future work, turning complex data into clear stories that can inform policy and public understanding.
+                    If I were to continue this work, the next step would be a formal econometric analysis to attempt to quantify the impact of migration while controlling for other factors.
+However, for the scope of this project, I'm proud to have created a visual story that presents a compelling association, remains transparent about its limitations, and contributes a clear, data-driven perspective to an important economic conversation in the region.
                 </p>
             </section>